Ph.D. in Computer Science

 Our department has research strengths in three main areas:

-- Cybersecurity and network systems Faculty in this area research wireline and wireless networking areas to improve the Internet and accommodate growing demand for high-speed mobile networking.
+- Cybersecurity and network systems Faculty in this area research wireline and wireless networking to improve the Internet and accommodate growing demand for high-speed communications.
 Faculty also investigate cyber security and forensics to protect the digital world and explore social and biological networks in order to identify patterns in those complex systems.

 - Intelligent and autonomous systems Research focuses on developing systems that are able to perceive, understand and respond to the world around them.
 This area of research has a wide range of applications, from vision-based surveillance to assistive robotics, autonomous systems and advanced manufacturing.